Justify (horse): Statistics

 ^{◆}Justify originally finished first.
 Connections of Bolt d'Oro sued the California Horse Racing Board in 2020 to disqualify Justify because of a positive test for scopolamine, which was found in jimson weed that contaminates hay.
 In 2023, a Los Angeles County Superior Court judge ordered Justify disqualified unilaterally, which Justify's connections have appealed.

 Assessment and awards

-In the 2018 World's Best Racehorse Rankings Justify was given a rating of 125, making him the second best three-year-old colt behind Roaring Lion and the eighth best racehorse in the world.
+In the 2018 World's Best Racehorse Rankings, Justify was given a rating of 125, making him the second best three-year-old colt behind Roaring Lion and the eighth best racehorse in the world.

-On 24 January 2019, Justify was named the 2018 American Horse of the Year with 191 votes compared to 51 votes for Accelerate, who had won the Breeders' Cup Classic.
+On January 24, 2019, Justify was named the 2018 American Horse of the Year with 191 votes compared to 51 votes for Accelerate, who had won the Breeders' Cup Classic.
 Justify was also the unanimous selection for Champion three-year-old male.

 Justify's win in the Belmont Stakes was named the NTRA Moment of the Year, chosen from events that illustrate "a range of human emotions as well as outstanding displays of equine athleticism".

-In 2024 Justify was elected to the National Museum of Racing and Hall of Fame in his first year of eligibility.
-His formal induction will take place in Saratoga Springs, New York on August 2, 2024.
+In 2024, Justify was elected to the National Museum of Racing and Hall of Fame in his first year of eligibility.
+His formal induction took place in Saratoga Springs, New York on August 2, 2024.